jeffreykegler/old_kollos/notes/design/intermediate.md

 one and only one will be the "top" rule.
 Only the top rule of an alternative will have a semantics associated with it.

+## Restrictions

+Even when the restrictions are enforced in terms of external symbols, enforcing many restrictions must be the job of the KLOL, and *not* the KHIL.
+In some cases this is for safety, or efficiency, but it other cases it is simply necessary.
+Nullability is important in many restrictions, and the KHIL does not know whether a symbol is nullable or not.

+Restrictions which should be enforced by the KLOL include

+* The LHS of a precedenced rule must not be nulling.

+* The LHS of a precedenced rule must not be the LHS of any other rule.

+* The LHS of a counted rule must not be the LHS of any other rule.

+* A RHS symbol of a counted rule must not be nulling.

+* The separator symbol of a counted rule must not be nulling.
+  (But we may experiment with lifting this restriction in Kollos.)

+* There must be no cycles.
+(Someday this restriction may be lifted in favor of a rewrite, if the user chooses.)

+* Nulling semantics must be unambiguous.
+  If there is only one nulling rule, it provides the nulling semantics.
+  Otherwise, if there is a simple nulling rule, it provides the nulling semantics, overriding all others.
+  All other cases are fatal errors.

+A rule is a *simple nulling rule* if and only if

+* it is not a counted rule or contained in one;

+* it is not a precedenced rule or contained in one;

+* it has a single alternative; and

+* all of its containers have a single alternative.

 <!---
 vim: expandtab shiftwidth=4